Real world evidence: Fitness for purpose

 Similarly to having sufficient data quality, the real-world data must be fit for purpose.
 An RWD resource can be fit for addressing some questions, but not others.
 For example, a dataset that lacks mother-to-baby links may not be appropriate to address drug risk for fetus but can be used for questions for drug safety in patients taking epilepsy treatment (limited to the patient; not including safety for fetus).
-Since data quality can be evaluated outside a particular purpose (on a general level), fitness for purpose is evaluated separate from data quality and is not included in the concept of data quality.
+Since data quality can be evaluated outside a particular purpose (on a general level), fitness for purpose is evaluated separate from data quality and is not included in the concept of data quality.* Real-World Evidence — What Is It and What Can It Tell Us?
+The New England Journal of Medicine, December 6, 2016.